roaringskyinc/api-docs/source/index.html.md

 # Introduction

-Welcome to the Nutricloud API!
+Welcome to the **nutricloud**&copy; API!
 You can use the API to access events, special offers, locations, and menus.
 We'll be adding more in the near future.

 You can view code examples in the dark area to the right.